Harry Cohn: Management style

 In his own way, Harry Cohn was sentimental about certain professional matters.
-During his early years as a producer he had signed comedian Billy West for a series of comedies, but failed to fulfill West's contract; 12 years later, when West was a struggling bit player, Cohn not only kept him working as an actor but made him an assistant director, and then allowed Mr. and Mrs. West to operate the Columbia Grill, a restaurant concession on the studio premises.
+During his early years as a producer he had signed comedian Billy West to star in a series of comedies, but both the series and the company were underfunded.
+Only four films were completed before Cohn had to suspend production, and thus Cohn failed to fulfill West's contract.
+Twelve years later, when West was a struggling bit player, Cohn not only kept him working as an actor but made him an assistant director.
+He then asked Mr. and Mrs. West to operate the Columbia Grill, a restaurant concession on the studio premises, and then allowed West to take short absences to direct three feature films for minor-league Monogram Pictures.
 Cohn remembered the valuable contributions of Jack Holt during Columbia's struggling years, and kept him under contract until 1941.
 Cohn hired the Three Stooges in 1934 and, according to Stooge Larry Fine, "he thought we brought him luck."
-Cohn kept the Stooges on his payroll until the end of 1957.
+Although Columbia discontinued almost all of its short-subject series in 1956, Cohn kept the Stooges on his payroll until the end of 1957.
 Cohn was fond of what he termed "those lousy little 'B' pictures", and kept making them, along with two-reel comedies and serials, after other studios had abandoned them.
+Perhaps Harry Cohn was most nostalgic about the Screen Snapshots series because it had put Columbia on the map: it was the oldest film series still in production, going back to 1920 and the dawn of the studio.
+The last film in the series was released four months after Cohn's death; had he lived longer, Screen Snapshots would almost certainly have continued.

 Cohn could also hold grudges.
 He was responsible for the abrupt end to Hazel Scott's film career after Scott protested the degrading costumes black women were scripted to wear on Mae West's 1943 film The Heat's On.
-Cohn eventually relented, but made good on his vow that Hazel Scott would never set foot on a Hollywood studio as long as he lived.
+Cohn eventually relented, but made good on his vow that Hazel Scott would never set foot on a Hollywood studio lot as long as he lived.
 After David Niven playfully sent Cohn a lawyer's letter claiming Cohn's yacht as salvage, Cohn failed to see the joke and barred Niven from the Columbia lot; Niven would be hired by Columbia only after Harry Cohn's death.
 Cohn also resented Loretta Young having a dress redesigned expensively, which he regarded as overcharging him for her wardrobe, and wouldn't speak to her for many years until she apologized to him in person.

+According to biographer Michael Fleming, Cohn forced Curly Howard of the Stooges to keep working after suffering a series of minor strokes, which coincided with a further deterioration of Howard's health and his eventual retirement.